eway-crm/react-sample-app/README.md

 To be able to run this project on your own computer, you will need [NPM & Node.JS](https://www.npmjs.com/get-npm).

-### Duplicate and Run Non-Publicly
+### Duplicate and Run Non-Publicly, Do Not Fork

-To install and run this project on your computer, please create a private repository and [duplicate](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) this repository to it.
+To install and run this project on your computer, please create a **private** repository and [duplicate](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) this repository to it. **Do not fork** this repo.
 Once you have all the sources on your computer, open command line in the directory where the repository was cloned into (the directory where `.gitignore` and `README.md` files are located).
 Run

 ```